 I’ve spent a lot of time over the last 14 months researching the mental health system so that I could better understand it.
 I wanted to reach my own views about where change might be needed and what that change might look like.

-Sarah: What do you think some of the key changes could be?
+ST: What do you think some of the key changes could be?

-Tony: I made a submission to the Government Inquiry into Mental Health and Addiction and as part of my submission I outlined several key areas where I think changes could be made.
+SW: I made a submission to the Government Inquiry into Mental Health and Addiction and as part of my submission I outlined several key areas where I think changes could be made.
 In a nutshell, some of these are:

 - Wellbeing Manifesto: I think the approach and recommendations outlined in the Wellbeing Manifesto promulgated by Mary O’Hagan should be adopted.
 We need a less medicalised-approach and client co-designed and community-led solutions.